Last Updated on February 7, 2025 by Chef Mireille

 - 1 teaspoon almond extract

-- 1 cup chopped nuts slivered almonds and walnuts
+- ½ cup chopped nuts almonds and/or walnuts

 - 1 lb. glutinous rice flour